 Speech & Language Therapy

-Our Speech and Language Therapists work with adults and children with communication and/or swallowing difficulties.
+Our Speech and Language Therapists work with adults with communication and/or swallowing difficulties.

 Our therapists have experience working in the fields of stroke rehabilitation, acquired brain injury and progressive neurological conditions as well as with children with neuro-developmental conditions and children and adults with learning difficulties..
 They are members of the Health and Care Professions Council and the Royal College of Speech and Language Therapists.

 Our areas of expertise include: